top of page

 Why this Guide matters

 Tourism is changing... and so must the way we support those at the heart of Malta’s rural tourism offer.
 Today’s travellers increasingly seek meaningful, immersive experiences rooted in nature, food, and culture.
-As a result, farmers, fishers, artisans and breeders - whose core activity lies in the primary sector - often find themselves stepping into the role of tourism hosts.
+As a result, farmers, fishers, artisans and breeders - whose core activities lie in the primary sector - often find themselves stepping into the role of tourism hosts.

 But without a solid background in tourism management, this shift doesn’t come without risks.
 In a fragile territorial context like Malta, there is a growing danger that traditional activities are abandoned in favour of tourism-only services.
 When this happens, we risk losing the very authenticity that makes rural tourism valuable and, with it, centuries-old skills, crafts and knowledge.